Data Engineer

 Create job alert

 Do you want to work for the nation’s largest online pharmacy ensuring excellence for all our patients?
-We’re a market leader in the pharmacy world, with 25 years’ experience, helping over 1.6 million patients in England manage their NHS prescriptions from request through to delivery.
-We are Great Place to Work certified as we consider colleague experience a top priority every day.
+We’re a market leader in the pharmacy world, with 25 years’ experience, helping over 1.8 million patients in England manage their NHS prescriptions from request through to delivery.
+We are Great Place to Work certified as we consider colleague experience a top priority every day, and as a certified B Corp we also meet high standards of social and environmental responsibility.
 Our people are fundamental to our success and ensuring we achieve our vision to be a world leading, patient-centric digital healthcare provider.
 We are committed to continuing to develop a positive, open and honest working environment for all.

 What’s in it for you?